Blair Thomas: Professional career

+New York Jets

-Thomas was selected by the New York Jets in the first round (second overall) of the 1990 NFL Draft and was given the number 32, which no Jet had worn since the retirement of Emerson Boozer in 1975, with the expectation of developing into a great player.
+Thomas was selected by the New York Jets in the first round (second overall) of the 1990 NFL draft.
+He was given the number 32, which no Jet had worn since the retirement of Emerson Boozer in 1975, with the expectation of developing into a great player.
 As a rookie, he was used as part of a four-man running back rotation that included Freeman McNeil, Johnny Hector and Brad Baxter.
-He posted 620 yards on only 123 carries, leading the NFL rookies in yards-per-carry (5 yards) and the AFC rookies in rushing yardage.
+In the third game against the New England Patriots, he had 20 carries for 100 yards.
+In his last 10 games of the season, he only received more than 10 carries just once, in Week 14 against the New England Patriots.
+He posted 620 rushing yards on only 123 carries, leading the NFL rookies in yards-per-carry (5 yards) and the AFC rookies in rushing yardage.

-In his second season, head coach Bruce Coslet still used him in the same four-man running back rotation, but his carries increased to 189, finishing with 728 rushing yards and 3 touchdowns.
+In 1991, head coach Bruce Coslet still used him in the same four-man running back rotation, but his carries increased to 189 (career-high), finishing with 728 rushing yards (led the team) and 3 touchdowns.
+His best game came against the Chicago Bears, where he had 27 carries for 125 rushing yards (career-high), but also lost a fumble, that contributed in part to the Jets squandering a 13–6 lead with 2 minutes remaining and losing 13–19 in overtime.
+A surprise playoff participant, the 8-8 Jets rushed for only 71 yards in a 17-10 wild-card loss against the Houston Oilers, with Thomas missing the game with an ankle injury.

 In 1992, a series of injuries limited him to 9 games (7 starts), registering 440 yards on 97 carries.
+He missed three games with groin and hip injuries, and the last four with a sprained knee.

-The next year, he was used in a three-man running back rotation with Johnny Johnson and Brad Baxter.
+In 1993, the Jets traded for running back Johnny Johnson.
+Thomas was used in a three-man running back rotation with Johnson and Baxter.
 After injuring his hamstring in the fourth game and missing the next five contests, Johnson took over the starting role and went on to have 821 rushing yards, 641 receiving yards and 4 touchdowns.
-Thomas appeared in 11 games (5 starts), rushing for 221 yards and one touchdown in 59 carries.
+Thomas was hardly used in the last 6 games of the season, rushing for only 58 yards.
+He appeared in 11 games (5 starts), rushing for 221 yards and one touchdown in 59 carries.
 He became an unrestricted free agent at the end of the season.

-Thomas is widely considered another in a long line of Jets draft disappointments, rushing for only 2,000 yards and five touchdowns in his four seasons with the team.
+Thomas is widely considered another in a long line of Jets draft disappointments, surpassing 100 yards rushing in just 2 games, while rushing for only 2,000 yards and five touchdowns in his four seasons with the team.